Several players have chance to start for respective teams

-- Graded out above 90-percent in every game he's played and made over 60 knockdown blocks
+- Graded out above 90-percent in every game he played and registered more than 60 knockdown blocks

 - Selected as a game captain in the season-opener vs. Colorado (Aug.
 29), at Nevada (Oct.
 11), at San Jose State (Nov.
 1), vs. New Mexico on Senior Day (Nov.
 22) and vs. Utah at the Royal Purple Las Vegas Bowl (Dec.
 20)

 - Returned at Boston College (Sept.
 27), helping the Rams offense rack up 441 yards of total offense on the way to a 24-21 victory

 - Was instrumental in helping the Rams rack up a CSU single-game record 698 yards of total offense vs. New Mexico (Nov.
 22) and 676 yards of total offense against UC Davis (Sept.
 13), the third-most in CSU history

 - The Rams did not allow a sack against Hawai'i (Nov.
 8)

-- CSU offense converted 48.9-percent of third-down attempts, the 10th-best among FBS teams and well ahead of previous school record of 46.3 (1985)
+- CSU's offense converted 48.9-percent of third-down attempts, the 10th-best among FBS teams and well ahead of previous school record of 46.3 (1985)